 Sometimes you just need a quick and easy meal.
-I lamented to other day on Facebook that I sometimes miss boxed mashed potatoes.
+I lamented the other day on Facebook that I sometimes miss boxed mashed potatoes.
 The other thing I used to make often was boxed burger helper.
-But I’ve tweaked and tweaked and finally got a homemade hamburger helper version The Hubs likes.
+But I’ve tweaked and tweaked, and I finally got a homemade hamburger helper version The Hubs likes.

-In our house we exclusively use a venison/beef mix for our ground burger.
-If you have ground venison and don’t know what to do with it this is a great starter recipe.
-If your venison is not mixed with beef I recommend adding a pat of butter when you brown your buger as most venison, if prepared properly, will have little fat.
-If you new to venison and other game meats consider this post on the myths of game meat.
+In our house, we exclusively use a venison/beef mix for our ground burger.
+If you have ground venison and don’t know what to do with it, this is a great starter recipe.
+If your venison is not mixed with beef, I recommend adding a pat of butter when you brown your burger, as most venison, if prepared properly, will have little fat.
+If you’re new to venison and other game meats consider this post on the myths of game meat.

 - 1 Pound ground venison or beef

 - 1 1/4 Cup hot water

 - 2 Teaspoons garlic powder (or less if you’re not a garlic fan)

 - 1 Teaspoon paprika